nickroger/books_test/README.md

 ## 📝 License

-Copyright © 2020 Budi Prih Hastomo.
+Copyright © 2023 Nick Roger.
 This project is MIT licensed.